othiym23/packard-model/README.md

 The size of the file.
 - `blockSize`: Since the ultimate purpose of packard is to figure out how to get the most audio files onto a storage medium, it's helpful for it to be able to get the size of files in terms of the integer number of blocks the file will occupy on that particular medium.
 For the same reason, it rounds up.

+## File > Cover
+A `Cover` is a picture associated with an album.

+Additional properties:
+- `format`: How the image is encoded.
+Right now, extracted at creation time from the file's extension.

+### new Cover(path, stats)
+Same as `File`, except without the `extension`, which Cover always calculates from the extension, and uses to set `format`.

-## Archive
+## File > Archive
-`Archive`s include one or more audio files and other associated assets.
+`Archive`s are `File`s that contain one or more audio files and other associated assets.
 They also typically have metadata (tables of contents, internal block sizes, stream types) extracted from the files by e.g. compressed stream readers.

+Additional properties:
+- `info`: Additional archive-related metadata.

 ### new Archive(path, stats[, info])
 Same as new File(), except an optional object literal containing metadata specific to `Archive` instead of the extension.

-## Cuesheet
+## File > Cuesheet
 A `Cuesheet` should eventually be able to produce a `MultitrackAlbum` from its own metadata, but for now, it's just a type of file ("type" being the key word, as the type of `Cuesheet` objects is used by the packard scanner).

 ### new Cuesheet(path, stats)